 Keynote lectures or invited talks led her to York, Wittenberg, Emden, Copenhagen, Saint Andrews, Nijmegen, Rome, Valencia, Murcia etc. She regularly organizes panels at the annual meetings of the Renaissance Society of America and the Sixteenth Century Studies Conference.
 She hosted a dozen of conferences, even ones across borders in Leuven, Kortrijk, Lille, Valenciennes, Emden and Montcornet.

 Her research has been highlighted in a numer of print, online, and radio media outlets.
 In 2016, she was shortlisted as 'Scientist of the Year' by the science magazine New Scientist in The Netherlands.
 In 2014, she received an award for science communication by the Royal Flemish Academy of Belgium.
 She advocated awareness about Citizen Science in Flanders, leading to new governmental grants and a portal for CS-projects.

-She studied history in Kortrijk, Leuven and Bielefeld, and obtained a master degree in European Studies at the Université Catholique de Louvain.
+Violet Soen studied history in Kortrijk, Leuven and Bielefeld, and obtained a master degree in European Studies at the Université Catholique de Louvain.
 In 2008 she defended her PhD in Early Modern history at the University of Leuven.
-In the Spring of 2013 she was elected in the first cohort of the Young Academy Flanders, and she serves on its board.
+From 2007 until 2013, she was elected to serve in the first cohort of the Young Academy (and its board).

-Her research has been supported by stipends of the Research Foundation, the Fondation Universitaire, and the Royal Flemish Academy of Belgium for Science and the Arts (Belgium), the Academia dei Lincei and the Instituto Olandese a Roma (Italy), and the Instituto neerlandés en Madrid and the Fundación Complutense (Spain).
-She has been awarded a four-year-research project by the KU Leuven as supervisor, and two by the Research Foundation Flanders as co-supervisor.
+Her research and travels to archives across the Atlantic has been supported by stipends of the Research Foundation, the Fondation Universitaire, and the Royal Flemish Academy of Belgium for Science and the Arts, VLIR (Belgium), the Academia dei Lincei and the Instituto Olandese a Roma (Italy), and the Instituto neerlandés en Madrid and the Fundación Complutense (Spain).